 - Expansion.
-The process by which a renewal project applicant submits a new project application to expand its current operations by adding units, beds, persons served, services provided to existing program participants, or in the case of HMIS/Coordinated Entry, increase the current HMIS/Coordinated Entry grant activities within the CoC's geographic area.
-There are two types of expansion: Expanding CoC Program Projects - To expand current operations of an eligible renewal project - Current project must receive an award to receive funding - Can opt to combine (extra application required if combining projects) - Expanding a non-CoC Program funded Project - New application - CoC-funds prohibited from replacing state and local funds
+The process by which a renewal project applicant submits a new project application to expand its current operations by adding units, beds, persons served, services provided to existing program participants, or in the case of HMIS, increase the current HMIS activities within the CoC's geographic area. - Expanding CoC Program Projects - To expand current operations of an eligible renewal project - Current project must receive an award to receive funding - DV Bonus funds can only be used to expand where the expansion is dedicated to survivors of DV - Renewal Applicants must submit the renewal project application and a new project application with the expanded information - Expanding Non-CoC Program Project - New application - CoC-funds prohibited from replacing state and local funds - □ Applicants must demonstrate they are not replacing other funding sources - New application - CoC-funds prohibited from replacing state and local funds

-Other Important Highlights of the HUD NOFA and CoC Responses (continued)
+Other Important Highlights of the HUD NOFO and CoC Responses (continued)

-□ BoS CoC 2019 ranking priorities
+□ BoS CoC 2021 Ranking Priorities

-- Renewal PSH and RRH projects that have been operational for over a year w/out significant capacity, compliance, or performance issues, operational projects transferred in the last 12months, HMIS and Coordinated Assessment projects - New RRH and PSH projects awarded in the 2018 competition (not operational for a year) - New PSH, RRH, & Joint TH-RRH Component projects designated to utilize reallocated funds, if available - Renewal PSH & RRH projects determined to be significantly underperforming or significantly operating under capacity - New PH Bonus PSH, RRH and Joint TH & TH-RRH projects - New DV Bonus RRH and Joint TH & TH-RRH projects - New DV Bonus SSO-CE project
+- Renewal PSH and RRH projects that have been operational for over a year w/out significant capacity, compliance, or performance issues, operational projects transferred in the last 12-months or pending transfer, HMIS and Coordinated Assessment projects - New RRH and PSH projects awarded in the 2019 competition (not operational for a year) - New PSH, RRH, & Joint TH-RRH Component projects designated to utilize reallocated funds, if available - Renewal PSH & RRH projects determined to be significantly underperforming or significantly operating under capacity - New PH Bonus PSH, RRH and Joint TH & TH-RRH projects - New DV Bonus RRH and Joint TH & TH-RRH projects - New DV Bonus SSO-CE project

-Additional BoS CoC NOFA Priorities and Policies (continued)
+Additional BoS CoC NOFO Priorities and Policies (continued)

 - New applicants should submit a proposal outline to indicate their intention to apply for a new project (doesn't commit to applying) - No late new applications will be accepted - All applications must pass a threshold review to move forward to the scoring portion.
-Threshold factors include, but are not limited to: - Financial Management Capacity and Experience - Past performance or Open Monitoring Findings, if applicable - Lack of match or leverage dollars - □ Use of HMIS (or HMIS comparable system, if a DV provider) - □ Incomplete or late (for new projects) applications - Ineligible populations, activities, location, etc. - Failure to obtain Certificate of Consistency (Local Approval) - □ Submission of Required certifications as specified in NOFA - □ Application outside of Balance of State's 152 counties - Failure to provide a plan to coordinate mainstream resources
+Threshold factors include, but are not limited to: - Financial Management Capacity and Experience - Past performance or Open Monitoring Findings, if applicable - Lack of match or leverage dollars - □ Use of HMIS (or HMIS comparable system, if a DV provider) - Incomplete or late (for new projects) applications - □ Ineligible populations, activities, location, etc. - □ Failure to obtain Certificate of Consistency (Local Approval) - Submission of Required certifications as specified in NOFO - □ Application outside of Balance of State's 152 counties - □ \Failure to provide a plan to coordinate mainstream resources

-Additional BoS CoC NOFA Priorities and Policies (continued)
+Additional BoS CoC NOFO Priorities and Policies (continued)

-- Applicants must commit to following Written Standards, VAWA Policy, and utilizing Coordinated Entry System - Projects awarded for the first time in 2018 (not operational for a year) will receive the median performance points for like applications.
-Those points will be averaged with that project's original application score (2018) score to account for project design and other factors related to implementation of that project - PSH projects that classify as DedicatedPLUS are required to include households with children to qualify as a DedicatedPLUS project.
+- Applicants must commit to following Written Standards, VAWA Policy, and utilizing Coordinated Entry System - Projects awarded for the first time in 2019 (not operational for a year) will receive the median performance points for like applications.
+Those points will be averaged with that project's original application score (2019) score to account for project design and other factors related to implementation of that project - PSH projects that classify as DedicatedPLUS are required to include households with children to qualify as a DedicatedPLUS project.